lorieri/deis-proxy/README.md

 ```
 ## How to use it

-  * append the content of the file user-data.example into your CoreOS user-data
+  * Use the content of the file user-data.example to configure your CoreOS user-data
-    * configure the http_proxy and https_proxy variables
     * the "no_proxy" equivalent is the RETURN rules in the iptables file, edit it in case you need
-  * after you install CoreOS or run the user-data, load the units
+  * or manually run the iptables.sh script, configure the .service files and start the units
 ```
+$ sudo bash iptables.sh # in the coreos host
 $ fleetctl start deis-proxy-iptables.service
 $ fleetctl start deis-proxy.service
 ```